 Alcatraz Night Tour Alcatraz Cruises tour of Alcatraz prison

-Several months later, however, Alcatraz Cruises provided us complimentary tickets as travel writers to finally do this tour.
+Several months later, the operator provided us complimentary tickets so we could finally do the tour.
 We chose the night tour as we went with a large group of Ethan’s friends and co-workers.
-We took public transportation, taking the MUNI F Line street car to the stop (Embarcadero & Bay Street stop) across from Pier 33.
+We took public transportation, taking the MUNI F Line streetcar to the stop (Embarcadero & Bay Street stop) across from Pier 33.

 Once aboard, we chose to go to one of the upper decks and sit to check out the views.
 After safety instructions, a narrated history of Alcatraz Island is provided as the boat cruises around the island.
 It was a great time for some pictures of the island and a good way to get oriented to the island’s layout prior to our visit.